Own the full 90-minute feature version of The Long Shadow on DVD!

 Interlaced with personal stories of Causey and Holst’s privileged childhood, the filmmakers present a startling, unrecognized history that provides much-needed context when considering the major issues that impact black and white relations today.
 By telling individual stories - of free blacks in Canada; of a modern, racially motivated shooting - the filmmakers personalize the lingering cost and the stakes of ignorance, intolerance and inaction, and how that casts a long shadow over our national identity and imperfect democracy.In addition to history, the film examines current social norms that show how oppression lives on in new, devious forms including mass incarceration, health care outcomes and life expectancy, and per-capita income based on race.

-$5 flat rate shipping per order for an unlimited quantity of DVDs!
+FREE SHIPPING for an unlimited quantity of DVDs!

 *Interested in sharing the film with a group, congregation, staff, or organization?
 Contact the filmmakers at email@example.com to learn more about custom options!